 What began in Baltimore in 1827 and was connected with a golden spike in 1869 at Promontory Summit, Utah is now the world's most efficient, cost effective and reliable freight rail system.
-Railroads are the backbone of today's economy, carrying 40 percent of intercity freight, moving one-third of all U.S. exports, and sustaining more than one million jobs nationwide.
+Railroads are the backbone of today's economy, carrying 40% of intercity freight volume, moving one-third of all U.S. exports, and sustaining more than 1 million jobs nationwide.

 Download the GoRail White Paper for more on how freight is moving the economy, mitigating pollution and keeping communities safe.

 Railroads are the steady, quiet backbone of the American economy - running day and night to deliver the goods that we rely on every day.
 The best part of this story?
 Freight railroads are privately owned and pay their own way with little help from taxpayers.

 All told, freight railroads have spent and invested more than $685 billion in private funds on the American freight rail network since 1980.
 These massive investments ripple throughout the economy, supporting millions of jobs as well as enhancing the infrastructure that connects U.S. industry to the global market.

 Plus, maintaining good rail is expensive: the seven major Class I railroads typically reinvest into their infrastructure at six times the rate of the average U.S. manufacturer.
 With freight movements projected to increase 40% by 2045 according to the U.S. Department of Transportation, it is crucial that railroads are free to reinvest at high levels that keep pace with demand.

 It's easy to see why railroads are so green given their scale.
 Just a single train can carry the freight of several hundred trucks while at the same time being four times more fuel-efficient.
 This efficiency means that moving freight by rail rather than trucks reduces greenhouse emissions by an average of 75%.
 Plus, more freight moved by rail means less congestion on our highways.